kluchey/OMG/pages/computational steps.md

-- #definiton A computational step is any
+- #definiton A computational step is any step in a mathematical solution, during your solving process, that was the result of an operation.